etano/whiplash/README.md

     docker exec -it local_api_1 node --use_strict bin/create_user USERNAME PASSWORD EMAIL

+Removing a user should be done through the database itself.

 ## Troubleshooting

 - In order to check what happens, it might be useful to inspect the contents of the database.